peter1125/website/content/authors/admin/_index.md

 ---

-I am a Data Scientist at [Nationwide](https://www.nationwide.com/), where I specialize in building predictive models and leveraging Generative AI (GenAI) and Large Language Models (LLMs) to solve complex business problems.
+I am a Data Scientist at [Nationwide](https://www.nationwide.com/), focused on predictive modeling, NLP, and LLM-based workflows that turn unstructured business data into measurable decisions.

-In May 2023, I graduated with a Ph.D.
-Sociology from [The Ohio State University](https://sociology.osu.edu/). where I was advised by [Sam Clark](http://www.samclark.net/).
-My dissertation focused on "Computational Social Science for Sociological Research."
-I also served on the [openVA](http://openva.net/) team, developing software and tools to support global health initiatives.
+I earned a Ph.D. in Sociology from [The Ohio State University](https://sociology.osu.edu/) in May 2023, advised by [Sam Clark](http://www.samclark.net/).
+My dissertation focused on computational social science for sociological research.
+I also worked with the [openVA](http://openva.net/) team, developing software and tooling for global health research and verbal autopsy analysis.

-Prior to my doctoral work, I was a consultant advising multinational enterprises (MNEs) on corporate sustainability and global business strategies.
-Based in Columbus, Ohio, I spend my free time playing tennis and golf.
+Before my doctoral work, I advised multinational organizations on sustainability and global business strategy.
+I am based in Columbus, Ohio.